bluething/learn-java/javathreadmodel/README.md

 What if we want our main thread to finish last?
 We can use [`sleep()`](https://github.com/bluething/learnjava/blob/main/javathreadmodel/src/main/java/io/github/bluething/java/threadmodel/MultipleThreadDemo.java) with enough time.
 The question is how long enough main thread should wait?
 How can one thread know when another thread has ended?
 Using `isAlive()`.
 Or we can use [`join()`](https://github.com/bluething/learnjava/blob/main/javathreadmodel/src/main/java/io/github/bluething/java/threadmodel/MultipleThreadWithJoinDemo.java).
 This method waits until the thread on which it is called terminates.

+#### Thread priorities

+In theory, over a given period of time, higher-priority threads get more CPU time than lower-priority threads.
+In practice, the amount of CPU time that a thread gets often depends on several factors besides its priority.
+A higher-priority thread can also preempt a lower-priority one.

+In theory, threads of equal priority should get equal access to the CPU.
+Java by design can run in multiple environment.
+Those environments implement multitasking fundamentally differently than others.
+For safety, threads that share the same priority should yield control once in a while.

+#### Synchronization

+Key to synchronization is the concept of the monitor, using `synchronized` keyword.
+A monitor is an object that is used as a mutually exclusive lock.
+All objects have their own implicit monitor associated with them.
+Only one thread can own a monitor at a given time.
+When a thread acquires a lock, it is said to have entered the monitor.
+All other threads attempting to enter the locked monitor will be suspended until the first thread exits the monitor.
+These other threads are said to be waiting for the monitor.
+A thread that owns a monitor can reenter the same monitor if it so desires.
+Use the `synchronized` keyword to guard the state from race conditions.

+What if the class not designed to multithreaded purpose?
+Use synchronized statement.